-Challenges in conducting the trial were identified during the design stage and included: a vulnerable target population (children aged between 6 months and 18 years); the need for the intervention to be delivered during a medical emergency; insufficient time to obtain informed consent prior to the intervention; and levetiracetam not being the standard second-line anticonvulsant used to treat status epilepticus.
+Challenges in conducting the trial were identified by practitioners and patient public involvement (PPI) representative within the trial team during the design stage and included: a vulnerable target population (children aged between 6 months and 18 years); the need for the intervention to be delivered during a medical emergency; insufficient time to obtain informed consent prior to the intervention and levetiracetam not being the standard second-line anticonvulsant used to treat status epilepticus.
 In addition, previous trials conducted since the introduction of legislation enabling deferred consent in paediatric trials11 have involved comparisons of investigational interventions in current standard use.
-EcLiPSE is breaking new ground in using deferred consent within a trial that compares an established treatment, with a treatment that is not yet in standard use.
-24 We reasoned that qualitative research could help us identify how best to approach these challenges in way that was family-centred and ethically acceptable.
-We designed our qualitative research study to explore the views of parents on EcLiPSE, our approach to seeking deferred consent in the emergency care setting and the content of the patient information sheet, with the aim of using the findings to inform our deliberations on EcLiPSE's design and associated grant and research ethics committee applications.
+EcLiPSE is breaking new ground in using deferred consent within a trial that compares an established treatment, with a treatment that is not yet in standard use.25 We reasoned that qualitative research could help us identify how best to approach these challenges in a way that was family-centred and ethically acceptable.
+We designed our qualitative study to explore the views of parents on EcLiPSE, our approach to seeking deferred consent in the emergency care setting and the content of the patient information sheet (PIS), with the aim of using the findings to inform our deliberations on EcLiPSE's design and associated grant and research ethics committee applications.